THENHKHAN/SpringBootBlogAPI/README.md

 - Basic authentication
 - Thoughtful API structure following best practices

-I am actively working on features like pagination, logging, and automated tests to improve robustness.
+I am actively working on features like, logging, and automated tests to improve robustness.

+---

+## 🚀 Why Pagination and Sorting Matter

+When a blog API grows to contain thousands of posts, returning all posts in one response becomes inefficient and slow.
+Pagination allows clients to request data in chunks (pages), reducing response size and improving performance.

+Sorting lets users order posts by criteria such as newest first, alphabetical titles, or author name, enhancing usability.

+This implementation leverages Spring Data JPA’s built-in support for `Pageable` and `Sort` objects to efficiently query and deliver paged and sorted data, a crucial feature for scalable backend systems.

 ---